LinguistDeveloper/clarive/docs/en/rules/palette/control/foreach-ci.markdown

 title: FOREACH CI
 icon: loop.gif
 ---

-Iterates over the nested ops so many times as indicated in a list, creating a ci instance for each element of the list and assigning the instance created to a defined local stash variable.
+* Iterates over the nested ops so many times as indicated in a list, creating a ci instance for each element of the list and assigning the instance created to a defined local stash variable.

-Form to configure has the following fields:
+* Form to configure has the following fields: <br />

-- **Local_var**: Local stash variable with the ci instance.
+&nbsp; &nbsp;• **Local_var**: Local stash variable with the ci instance.  <br />

-- **Variable**: Stash variable for creating ci instances to iterate.
+&nbsp; &nbsp;• **Variable**: Stash variable for creating ci instances to iterate.